Virtual team: Reduction in relocation and travel

-Strategies to Mitigate Challenges of Virtual Work
+Strategies to mitigate challenges of virtual work

 Despite the improvement in telecommunication to overcome distance as an obstacle for collaboration, working in separate locations still increases the odds that people are not on common ground, and are not aware of it.
 Common ground, shared mutual knowledge, is an important element to successful communication and coordinated activity.
 Working separately and communicating through technology makes it more difficult to detect and resolve misunderstandings from a lack of common ground.
 As such, virtual teams often require a longer time to reach decisions.

 However, virtual work has implications for relational impoverishment at work due to lower frequency of face-to-face interactions and lowered richness of communication.
 One major hurdle in drawing definitive conclusions is that studies of this innovation appear in dispersed literatures including information systems, logistics, industrial relations, psychology, operations, real estate, management, attracting the interest of scholars in multiple disciplines.
 Findings regarding challenges are presented below, but it is important to note that many mainstream models, largely developed with face-to-face workers in mind, often fail to account for the way telecommuters and virtual workers have challenged traditional labor structures.